fridadwi/promo-card-instagram-filter-tutorial/README.md

 ![prepare](tutorial_images/00_prepare.gif)

 ## Requirements
-To install **Spark AR Studio** there are several things we need to prepare.
+To install **Spark AR Studio** we need to prepare :

 ### Hardware
 **Spark AR Studio** requires a PC with the following minimum specifications
 * Minimum Operating System Windows 10 (64 bit) or MacOS 10.14+
 * 4GB minimum RAM

-More detailed specifications can be seen on the page https://sparkar.facebook.com/ar-studio/learn/downloads/#system-requirements
+More detailed specifications can be seen on this page https://sparkar.facebook.com/ar-studio/learn/downloads/#system-requirements

 ### Account
-In order to use **Spark AR Studio** and publish the Filter that we are going to create, several accounts are required:
+We need Facebook &instagram account to make this filter, if you don’t have one, please create it first.

 * Facebook account, to log in and use **Spark AR Studio** and organize the projects that we will publish.
 * The Instagram account that was connected to the Facebook account, for testing and publishing the Filter that we created.